ifyouseewendy/dotfiles/vim/bundle/ale/README.md

 In other words, this plugin allows you to lint while you type.

+ALE also supports fixing problems with files by running commands in the background with a command `ALEFix`.

 ## Table of Contents

 1. [Supported Languages and Tools](#supported-languages)